DevNinja272/361-assignment-3/src/README.txt

 Does this fit our definition of a covert channel?
 Explain your answer.

 [Answer 5]
 Yes, as information is being sent in a way not intended.
-It might not be a standard covert channel in that it doesn't use system metadata, etc., but it definitely repurposes something to be used to secretly send or receive information.s
+It might not be a standard covert channel in that it doesn't use system metadata, etc., but it definitely repurposes something to be used to secretly send or receive information.